1. pronoun: as much or as many as required.

 His focus and outlook is more...panoramic, if you will.
 His quest seems to be how we can find a way to be content with what we have and also serve the larger common good rather than just continuing to accumulate more and more stuff.
 He abhors the perpetual quest for more stuff because it weighs us down and misses the point; thus making our lives smaller and less than they might be.
 Perhaps his message is that 'less is enough' and his life is a shining example of how richly textured and beautiful residing in a place of 'enough' can be.

 The miracles of this life rarely happen in huge, flashy moments; they more often occur in the tiny, nearly invisible moments which are far too easily missed.
-Tom's gift to me - the miracle of helping me develop the eyes to truly be able to see and experience what I have as enough (and who I am as enough) was one of those tiny miracle-moments which happened on the side of a mountain in starlight.
-It was a gift quietly and humbly given without strings attached by a stunningly beautiful human being and it impacted my life in ways I find difficult to adequately articulate.
+T's gift to me - the miracle of helping me develop the eyes to truly be able to see and experience what I have as enough (and who I am as enough) was one of those tiny miracle-moments which happened on the side of a mountain in starlight.
+It was a gift quietly and humbly given without strings attached by a stunningly beautiful human and it impacted my life in ways I find difficult to adequately articulate.

-I don't hold Tom on a pedestal - he is entirely human.
+I don't hold T on a pedestal - he is entirely human.
 He's as fallible and fragile as the rest of us and I would not dishonor him with a pedestal.
 No, I place him right where he should be - on rock-solid ground in all his humanness.
 Yet even so, he is a samurai of enough.
 He is still wise beyond his years and one of the best people I’ve ever been blessed enough to call my friend.
-His friendship is one of the most important of my life and his unselfish willingness to sing me awake has meant the world to me…but I must admit the gift of his love and his friendship is more than enough and more than I’d ever have asked.
+His friendship is one of the most important of my life and his unselfish willingness to sing me awake has meant the world to me…but I must admit the gift of his friendship is more than enough and more than I’d ever have asked.

 In-Joy and gratitude,